 Linda received her Bachelor of Music from The Aaron Copland School of Music at Queens College, where she met and worked with Sherry Overholt, who she still studies with today.
 Ms. Collazo was a CUNY Macaulay Honors Scholar, Richard and Mica Hadar Foundation Scholar, and the recipient of several prestigious awards including the Jane and Paul Smaldone Memorial Scholarship, the Helene B. Giudice Award, the Erik Horlick Memorial Award, and The Claire Bartels Freshman Award.

 In the Fall of 2019, Ms. Collazo will be singing as the mezzo-soprano soloist in a reprise of Ben Yarmolinsky's The Constitution with the Vertical Player Repertory Theater.
 She will also be a featured soloist with the Astoria Music Project and the Harrison Friends of the Opera in concerts showcasing compositions by women of color and Italian classics.
 In the Spring of 2020, Ms. Collazo will be a guest artist at the Queens College Opera Theater, playing the role of Zita in Puccini’s Gianni Schicchi.
+She will also perform in an outreach concert with The Metropolitan Opera Guild in conjunction with the All Stars Project.
 Finally, in the Summer of 2020, Linda will be a Young Artist with the Utah Festival of Opera and Musical Theater covering the roles of the 2nd lady in The Magic Flute and the Beggar Woman in Sondheim's Sweeney Todd.

 Linda is the co-founder of Voces Unidas, a Latinx opera group dedicated to showcasing the opera and art songs from their cultures.